carlosbrando/rails_book-2.2/en/0/intro.markdown

 This book was a significant undertaking, and we hope that it helps you to make the most of each new feature in Rails.

-With this new version, Rails has become a polyglot.
+With this new version, Rails has turned polyglot.
 With the new internationalization (i18n) system, you can make applications for users throughout the world with ease.

 A lot of work went into making Rails thread-safe and as ready as possible for the upcoming Ruby 1.9.
 There was also a great deal of effort spend on making it more compatible with JRuby.
 Although the thread-safe mode is not yet available to everyone, since it only works on virtual machines with support for native threads (such as JRuby), it is a great addition to the framework.